Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Some values are starting to take hold, however.
 The 1980s saw the proliferation of American culture across the world as the Cold War entered its final decade.
 Television, Hollywood, and music help spread the ideals of American values without the use of soldiers or missionaries.
 People began to want the things Americans had on their own volition, such as in Romania and their obsession with the show, Dallas.
 And Knight Rider actor, David Hasselhoff, became the unofficial American ambassador to Germany via the shows success and his own venture into music.
 Even performing during the fall of the Berlin Wall.

-More gray has been the 2011 Arab Spring has largely been considered a failure because resistant nations that have either suppressed it or it led to civil war.
-However, both the countries where it has and has not been successful, show a trend in their new generations.
-That even with their troublesome history with Europe and America, there are some ideas that they appreciate and want to adopt.
-Hip hop, an urban genre of music that developed on the streets of New York City, has become a global phenomenon and you can find it in almost every country that has a radio, a music store, or internet.
+More gray was the 2011 Arab Spring, which has largely been considered a failure because resistant nations either suppressed it or it led to civil war.
+However, both the countries where it was and was not successful show a trend in their new generations—that even with their troublesome history with Europe and America, there are some ideas that they appreciate and want to adopt.
+Hip hop, an urban genre of music that developed on the streets of New York City, has become a global phenomenon, and you can find it in almost every country that has a radio, a music store, or internet.
 Blue jeans are a common sight, an innovation first invented in the American northwest during the Gold Rush of 1849.
 And women in Saudi Arabia are becoming more and more vocal about wanting to be able to do daily things without the presence of a man, while at the same time maintaining their faith.

 The most successful Non-Western nation to take in Western elements, though, is Japan.
 Though having a prior history with European explorers and missionaries, it shut its doors to all outsiders in 1636, until they were forced to re-open them by American Admiral, Matthew Perry.
 However, instead of taking on a submissive narrative, the Japanese instead learned Western ways and tech, not only quickly learning them, but adapting them in ways that still incorporated their original values.
 They demonstrated this again after World War Two, being the only nation to suffer a nuclear attack and seeing for themselves that some of their values were self-destructive, only to now become the leading country in Asia and yet, still uniquely Japanese.